1458 conclave

-The 1458 papal conclave (August 16–19), convened after the death of Pope Callixtus III, elected as his successor Cardinal Enea Silvio Piccolomini who took the name Pius II.
+The 1458 papal conclave (16–19 August), convened after the death of Pope Callixtus III, elected as his successor Cardinal Enea Piccolomini, who took the name Pius II.

 Death of Callixtus III

-Pope Callixtus III, the first pope of the House of Borgia, died on August 6, 1458.
+Pope Callixtus III, the first pope of the House of Borgia, died on 6 August 1458.
 He was severely criticized due to his nepotism and devotion towards his compatriots of Catalonia, making him very unpopular among the rather xenophobic Roman populace.
 After the Pope's death an open revolt against him broke out and some of his partisans (e.g. his nephew Pedro Luis de Borja) had to flee Rome.

 List of participants

-At the time of Callixtus' death, there were 27 living cardinals, of whom 19 were in Rome, but on August 14 Cardinal Domenico Capranica, archpriest of the College, unexpectedly died.
+At the time of Callixtus's death, there were 27 living cardinals, of whom 19 were in Rome, but on 14 August, Cardinal Domenico Capranica, archpriest of the college, unexpectedly died.
 Participating in the conclave were 18 out of the 26 members of the Sacred College:

 Eight electors were Italian, five Spaniards, two French, two Greeks and one Portuguese.
 Seven of them were created by Callistus III, six by Eugenius IV, four by Nicholas V and one by Martin V.